 All repairs completed are free for homeowners who are selected for our program.
-Most of our work happens in April on our National Rebuild Day (Saturday, April 29, 2017).
-Outside of the workday we do an additional 8-12 projects.

 Rebuilding Together Portland is an all volunteer based, home repair organization that brings volunteers, materials, financial resources and logistical expertise together in an effort to serve low income homeowners that are elderly, disabled, families with children and veterans throughout the City of Portland; allowing them to live in a safe, secure and independent environment.

 - Applicant must own and live in the property where repair work would be done.

 - Applicant is either financially and/or physically unable to complete the repairs.

 - Applicant must be able to verify income.

 - The property is located in the City of Portland.